Mooler0410/LLMsPracticalGuide/README.md

 - We released the source file for the still version [pptx](./source/figure_still.pptx), and replaced the figure in this repo with the still version.
 [4/29/2023]
 - Add AlexaTM, UniLM, UniLMv2 to the figure, and correct the logo for Tk.
 [4/29/2023]

-We welcome pull requests to refine this figure, and if you find the source helpful, please cite our paper.

 ## Other Practical Guides for LLMs